paris-saclay-cds/ramp-board/doc/workers.rst

 - Select managed Images
-- Ubuntu (you might prefer to choose different operating system, but keep in mind that the default user my differ.
-For ubuntu it is 'ubuntu' for Linux it is 'ec2-user')
+- Ubuntu (you might prefer to choose different operating system, but keep in mind that the default user may differ.
+For ubuntu it is 'ubuntu' for Linux it is 'ec2-user'.
+You will need to know your default user when writing the `config.yml` file for your event and/or to ssh to your instance)
 - quick start (Amazon-managed)
 - Ubuntu Server 20 LTS x86
 - Use latest available OS version